swiprCS/CSGO-Newbie-Guide/README.md

 # **CS:GO-Newbie-Guide**

 Here is some information that might help with learning the game itself.
-I would also consider joining the discord of the /r/GlobalOffensive subreddit, which you can find on the sidebar.
+I would consider joining the discord of the /r/GlobalOffensive subreddit, which you can find on the sidebar.
 As you play CS and make friends, add the people that you work well with on Steam.
 This will give you a stable of positive, potential teammates to draw from on your friends list, instead of getting random players assigned to you in matchmaking.

 **Basic Mechanics**